Mocardo/tsas/README.md

 # Twitter Sentiment Analyzer Service

+A containerized service for inferring the sentiments of tweets by topic.

-> ⚠️ You will need a Twitter API key placed in a secrets/twitter_api_key.json file like below:
+> ⚠️ You will need a [Twitter API key](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) placed in a `secrets/twitter_api_key.json` file like below:
 > ```json
 > {
 >   "API_KEY": "<your twitter api key>",